GoodDollar/GoodProtocolUI/.github/ISSUE_TEMPLATE/feature-request2.md

 ## Acceptance Criteria
 *Specify criteria that will be used to determine if the feature meets the requirements and functions correctly.*
 - [ ] (Should include a list of testing points for QA how to verify design/functionality) filled out by the development team or can contain suggestions._

+## Test Cases
+*Specify the happy path and unhappy path scenarios to test to verify the feature works as expected.*